stackbit-projects/thoughtful-dolphin-79ce1/src/pages/about.md

     bulletpoints:
       - title: We love plants
         description: >
-          Our Passion for Orchids is a long journey from the hills of Palomar in California.
+          Our Passion for Orchids is a long journey that stared from the hills of Palomar in California.
+With our long standing experience in growing great orchids using USDA approved organic plant growth practices, we can deliver the best in quality and color orchids for your various occasions.
         image: images/nan_talk.jpg
       - title: We think plants are the future
         description: >-